realworldocaml/book/en/json.md

 the Google protobuf format, and [Thrift](http://thrift.apache.org) supports many other programming languages and includes OCaml bindings.

-### Example: Querying Github organization information
+### Example: Querying GitHub organization information

-Let's finish up with an example of some live JSON parsing from Github, and build a tool to query organization information via their API.
-Start by looking at the online [API documentation](http://developer.github.com/v3/orgs/) for Github to see what the JSON schema for retrieving the organization information looks like.
+Let's finish up with an example of some live JSON parsing from GitHub, and build a tool to query organization information via their API.
+Start by looking at the online [API documentation](http://developer.github.com/v3/orgs/) for GitHub to see what the JSON schema for retrieving the organization information looks like.

 Now create an ATD file that covers the fields we need.
-Any extra fields present in the response will be ignored by the ATD parser, so we don't need a completely exhaustive specification of every field that Github might send back.
+Any extra fields present in the response will be ignored by the ATD parser, so we don't need a completely exhaustive specification of every field that GitHub might send back.

 ```frag